thecodersguild/learning-vagrant-for-wordpress/README.md

     $ cat Vagrantfile | more

-##Running your 1st Box via Vagrant
+##Running your First Box via Vagrant
 This step is simple.
 Just run:

     $ vagrant up